darthzen/wordpress-formula/README.rst

 wordpress-formula
 =================

-A saltstack formula to install and configure WordPress on Debian, Ubuntu, and RHEL.
+A saltstack formula to install and configure WordPress on SUSE, Debian, Ubuntu, and RHEL.

 .. note::